 CGL examines all applicants’ formal, artistic and academic qualifications, as well as their English language proficiency through an aptitude test.

-Second, by March 31st applicants need to register via a form on CGL’s website and upload a series of documents: the completed application tasks (which include a research and development project), work samples, a curriculum vitae, a high school diploma, and a photo.
-Applicants that don’t have their Bachelor’s degree by the end of March can apply at this stage with their latest transcript of records as long as they expect to receive their final degree by the end of August.* For more information please check our Deadlines and Fees.
+Second, by March 31st applicants need to register via a form on CGL’s website and upload a series of documents: the completed application task (that is, a research and development project), work samples, a curriculum vitae, a high school diploma, and a photo.
+Applicants that don’t have their Bachelor’s degree by the end of March can apply at this stage with their latest transcript of records as long as they expect to receive their final degree by September.
+For more information please check our Deadlines and Fees.
 International students have to hand in two applications: the registration through our website and an application via Uni-Assist (see “Special information for international students”).

 Third, a group of selected applicants are invited to a personal interview.

 In order to apply for the M.A. in Digital Games program, applicants must have a bachelor degree or equivalent in game arts, game design, game programming, or similar.
 In case your Bachelor degree comprises less than 210 ECTS you will have to make up for the missing undergraduate credits during your studies at CGL by, for instance, taking courses in our BA program.
 This will most likely increase the duration of your studies.
 Students will discuss with the program management the details of how to acquire these missing ECTS at the beginning of their studies at CGL.

 Courses are held in English, therefore applicants must have a good command of the English language.
 English language proficiency will be checked throughout the application procedure.
 A formal certificate is not required.